wfailla/un-orchestrator/name-resolver/README.md

 # Name-resolver

-The name-resolver is a module that returns the list of all existing implementations of a network function.
+The Name Resolver is a module that returns a set of implementations for a given VNF.
+It is exploited by the un-orchestrator each time that a VNF must be started in order to translate the *abstract* name (e.g. `firewall`) into the proper suitable software image (e.g., `firewal_vmimage_abc`).

 ## Compile the name-resolver